The Vegetarian Diet Style

 It is generally accepted by anthropologists, physiologists, paleontologists, etc. that the current human genome was established approximately 50,000 years ago.
 This period is referred to as the late Paleolithic era when humans were ‘hunter-gatherers’ (think Stone Age).
 The reason this is important is that because our genome hasn’t changed since then and it was during this period when our genetic requirements for health within the domains of eating, moving and thinking were determined.

 For example, as most of us have personally discovered and what science has confirmed, we are meant to move regularly throughout our day.
 Yet, due to our ‘sitting’ culture, we are sedentary for much of our day; as a result, we’ve had to develop efficient strategies to meet our genetic requirements for movement.
 Hence, we do yoga, ride mountain bikes, run, hike, swim, go to spin classes, etc. The concept of movement as a ‘nutrient’, actually an essential nutrient, has now emerged within the health and scientific community with great clarity.
 To illustrate, not only is exercise critical for brain development (a great book on this topic is Spark), it’s now known that all types of heart disease and cancer risk and survival rates are positively impacted by regular exercise; this includes skin cancer, which on the surface (no pun intended) wouldn’t make sense.
 However, when we look at cancer as an immune dysfunction syndrome (as well as a dietary toxicity/deficiency syndrome) and see how exercise enhances global physiology including immune function, it makes perfect sense.
-With regards to our diet or nutritional habits, again we can look to our genetic hunter-gatherer ancestors to learn what the requirements are for us to be optimally healthy.
+Similarly with regards to our diet or nutritional habits, again we can look to our genetic hunter-gatherer ancestors to learn what the requirements are for us to be optimally healthy.
 We know our Paleolithic genetic ancestors ate a plant-driven diet combined with lean, grass-fed/pasture fed animal proteins.

-Another area of concern: vegetarians getting adequate protein and plant foods – I know that last part is ironic; but vegetarians often get the majority of their calories from grains.
+Another area of concern: vegetarians getting adequate protein and plant foods – I know that last part is ironic; but many vegetarians often get the majority of their calories from grains.

 Perhaps the most profound or significant information to glean from this analysis is that the two main food groups that modern culture eats from and gets much of their caloric intake from today didn’t exist when our current genome was being formed.
 Those two food groups are grains and dairy, both being developed approximately 10,000 years ago when agriculture and animal husbandry came on the scene.
 This is HUGE.
 There are many respected doctors and scientists who advocate a grain and dairy-free diet.
 We personally and professionally know of many people who have taken this path, including how they raise/feed their children within a grain and dairy-free diet style, with amazing success.
 Milk of course, is a ‘hormone delivery system for baby cows’; when pasteurized and homogenized, it is a terrible food for the human body (baby cows will die before reaching maturity if fed their own mother’s breast milk that has been pasteurized and homogenized).
 Nearly all countries where dairy consumption is high so are all chronic disease rates, especially osteoporosis (the book The China Study covers this very well).
 A great resource on the deleterious effects of milk on human health: www.notmilk.com.